bodrick/awesome/TOPICS.md

 *   [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.

+## lifecycle

+*   [AvaloniaInside/Shell](https://github.com/AvaloniaInside/Shell) - Reduces the complexity of mobile/desktop application development by providing the fundamental features that most applications require

+## navigation

+*   [AvaloniaInside/Shell](https://github.com/AvaloniaInside/Shell) - Reduces the complexity of mobile/desktop application development by providing the fundamental features that most applications require

+## navigationbar

+*   [AvaloniaInside/Shell](https://github.com/AvaloniaInside/Shell) - Reduces the complexity of mobile/desktop application development by providing the fundamental features that most applications require

+## sidemenu

+*   [AvaloniaInside/Shell](https://github.com/AvaloniaInside/Shell) - Reduces the complexity of mobile/desktop application development by providing the fundamental features that most applications require

 ## generation

 *   [StubbleOrg/Stubble](https://github.com/StubbleOrg/Stubble) - Trimmed down {{mustache}} templates in .NET